Red Brigades: Kidnapping and murder of Aldo Moro

 Moro's assassination caused a strong reaction against the BR by the Italian law enforcement and security forces.
 The murder of a popular political figure also drew condemnation from other Italian left-wing militant formations and even the imprisoned ex-leaders of the group.
 The BR suffered a loss of support.
 Another crucial turning point was the 1979 murder of Guido Rossa, a member of the PCI and a trade union organizer.
 Rossa had observed the distribution of BR propaganda and had reported those involved to the police.
 He was shot and killed by the BR; this attack against a popular trade union organiser proved disastrous, totally alienating the factory worker base to which BR propaganda was primarily directed.
+In the words of Ezio Mauro of La Repubblica, the events were "Italy's 11th of September".
+It was the apogee of Italy's Years of Lead.

-Italian police made a large number of arrests in 1980: 12,000 far-left militants were detained while 300 fled to France and 200 to South America; a total of 600 people left Italy.
-Most leaders arrested (including, e.g., Faranda, Franceschini, Moretti, Morucci) either retracted their doctrine (as dissociati), or collaborated with investigators in the capture of other BR members (as Collaboratori di giustizia), obtaining important reductions in prison sentences.
+Italian police made a large number of arrests in 1980 when 12,000 far-left militants were detained while 300 fled to France and 200 to South America; a total of 600 people left Italy.
+Most leaders arrested including Faranda, Franceschini, Moretti, and Morucci either retracted their doctrine (as dissociati) or collaborated with investigators in the capture of other BR members (as collaboratori di giustizia), obtaining important reductions in prison sentences.
 The best-known collaboratore di giustizia was Patrizio Peci, one of the leaders of the Turin "column".
 In revenge, the BR assassinated his brother Roberto in 1981, significantly damaging the standing of the group and lowering them in the public's eyes to little more than a supposedly radical Cosa Nostra.

-On 7 April 1979, the Marxist philosopher Antonio Negri was arrested along with the other persons associated with the Autonomist movement, including Oreste Scalzone.
-Padua's Public Prosecutor, Pietro Calogero, accused those involved in the Autonomia movement of being the political wing of the BR.
+On 7 April 1979, the operaismo philosopher Antonio Negri was arrested along with the other persons associated with the Autonomist movement, including Oreste Scalzone.
+Padua's public prosecutor, Pietro Calogero, accused those involved in the Autonomia movement of being the political wing of the BR.
 Negri was charged with a number of offences including leadership of the BR, masterminding the kidnapping and murder of Moro and plotting to overthrow the government.
 At the time, Negri was a political science professor at the University of Padua and visiting lecturer at Paris' École Normale Supérieure.
 Thus, French philosophers Félix Guattari and Gilles Deleuze signed in November 1977 L'Appel des intellectuels français contre la répression en Italie (The Call of French Intellectuals Against Repression in Italy) in protest against Negri's imprisonment and Italian anti-terrorism legislation.
 A year later, Negri was exonerated from Moro's kidnapping.
 No link was ever established between Negri and the BR and almost all of the charges against him (including seventeen murders) were dropped within months of his arrest due to lack of evidence.
 Moro's assassination continues to haunt Italy today, and remains a significant event of the Cold War.
-In the 1980s-1990s, a Commission headed by Senator Giovanni Pellegrino investigated acts of terrorism in Italy during the 'Years of Lead', while various judicial investigations also took place, headed by Guido Salvini and other magistrates.
+In the 1980s–1990s, a parliamentary commission headed by senator Giovanni Pellegrino investigated acts of terrorism in Italy during the Years of Lead, while various judicial investigations also took place, headed by Guido Salvini and other magistrates.